 We work with hospitality clients to develop imaginative guest amenities and public spaces that extend seasons and embody brand values.

-Conservation-minded vineyard, winery, and working farm
+Conservation-minded vineyard, winery, & working farm

 Left Coast is a 490-acre agricultural estate with a focus on ecological stewardship through winemaking.
 The company practices low-impact viticulture and 28% of the property is preserved as ecological compensation areas with 100 acres of Oregon White Oak savanna conserved and restored.
 Ongoing work includes masterplanning, habitat restoration, specifications for seed mixes and cover crops, and site design for guest amenities.